Exam Policies And Procedures

-When the student is notified of the time/date of the assessment to be given in the classroom AND the student chooses to utilize accommodations, it is the student's responsibility to speak with the instructor well before the date of the assessment.
-The student should remind the instructor of the accommodation or make-up situation, and both the instructor and the student should come to an agreement as to the time and date for the student to take the assessment at the Academic Support Center.
+When the student is notified of the time and date of the test to be given in the classroom and the student chooses to utilize accommodations, the student has the responsibility to speak with the instructor well before the date of the test.
+The student should remind the instructor of the accommodation or make-up situation, and both the instructor and the student should agree to the time and date for the student to take the test at the Student Success and Support Center (SSSC).

-Examination Procedures for All Students at the Academic Support Center
+Examination Procedures for All Students at the SSSC

-Once the student and professor have discussed the appropriate date and time for the assessment, the student must make a testing appointment online at least 48 hours (two days) prior to the desired date for the assessment.
-For students whose accommodations explicitly designate the need for a reader or scribe, appointments for assessments should be scheduled at least 72 hours (three days) prior to the assessment.
+Once the student and professor have discussed the appropriate date and time for the assessment, the student must make a testing appointment online at least two days (48 hours) prior to the desired date for the test.
+For students whose accommodations explicitly designate the need for a reader or scribe, test appointments should be scheduled at least three days (72 hours) prior to the assessment.

-The student must arrive on time on the date that the assessment is scheduled.
-A student may not reschedule the assessment without approval of the instructor.
-The student must bring all necessary materials allowed for the assessment (pencil, pen, calculator, etc.) and be prepared to begin the assessment at the appointed time.
+The student must arrive on time on the date that the test is scheduled and may not reschedule without approval of the instructor.
+The student must bring all necessary materials allowed for the assessment (pencil, pen, calculator, etc.) and be prepared to begin at the appointed time.

 The student is not permitted to have any recording or communication devices (laptops, phones, cameras, etc.) in the testing areas.
 Students who are found to have these devices with them during the assessment will not be permitted to complete the assessment, and the assessment will be turned over to the instructor of record for disciplinary action.

-Students are expected to abide by the Academic Honesty Policy in the use of services at the Academic Support Center.
+Students are expected to abide by the Academic Honesty Policy in the use of services at the SSSC.

 Reasons for Denial of Services

-All students must adhere to the university’s Academic Honesty Policy during use of the Academic Support Center (ASC).
+All students must adhere to the university’s Academic Honesty Policy during use of the SSSC.
 Academic dishonesty is not tolerated.
-Any breach of the academic honesty policies will be reported to course professors and department.
-Descriptions of Academic Integrity and Academic Dishonesty may be viewed at: https://www.fit.edu/current/documents/plagiarism.pdf.
-Descriptions, repercussions and procedures are described in the Student Handbook under Academic Honesty.
+Any breach of the academic honesty policies will be reported to the course professors and department.

-The following are examples of issues that will be reported and cause for future denial of the ASC services:
+The following are examples of issues that will be reported and cause for future denial of the SSSC services:

-- Use of electronic devices during exams (when not expressly approved by the professor or department)
+- Using electronic devices during exams (when not expressly approved by the professor or department)